-This Romanian Eggplant Salad / Dip (Salata de vinete) is a traditional recipe, extremely delicious and easy to make with just 3 ingredients.
+This Romanian eggplant salad spread (Salata de vinete) is a traditional recipe, extremely delicious and easy to make with just 3 ingredients.

 This recipe is served at every important event, Christmas, Easter, birthdays and major get-together encounters.

 And all summer long Romanians are cooking it and enjoying its flavor!

 If you’re a fan of Baba-Ganoush, or even of the Greek version named Melitzanosalata you most likely will fall in love with this recipe too.

 Heck, it may even become your favorite eggplant dip.
 It certainly deserves it.

 All that full deliciousness comes from the smoky flavor it gets when the eggplants are grilled on high flame and their skin is burned, almost carbonized.

 The best flavor is achieved when they are put on direct flame, cooking them outdoors being more easy to do because of the smoke situation involved.